Nodal pair density waves from a quarter-metal in crystalline graphene multilayers: QM: Effective Hamiltonian

-\emph{Model}.~We construct a minimal model involving intralayer nearest-neighbor ($t$) and direct interlayer ($t_\perp$) hopping.
-Then two out of four (six) bands in BBLG (RTLG), closest to the zero energy feature quadratic (cubic) degeneracy at two inequivalent valleys at momentum $\pm \vec{K}$.
-Here $\vec{K}=4\pi (3 \sqrt{3},0)/a$ and $a$ is the lattice spacing.
-The rests, split-off bands reside at higher energies ($\sim t_\perp$)~\cite{graphene:RMP}.
-The fermion operators that encompass all these degrees of freedom read $\Psi=[c_{a_1},c_{b_2},c_{b_1},c_{a_2}]^\top$ and $\Psi=[c_{a_1},c_{b_3},c_{a_2},c_{b_1},c_{a_3},c_{b_2}]^\top$ for BBLG and RTLG, respectively.
-Here $c_{sl}$ is a fermion annihilation operator on sublattice $s=a,b$ and layer $l=1,2$ (BBLG) or $l=1,2,3$ (RTLG).
-The split-off bands dominantly reside on the pairs of overlapping sites, namely $b_1$ and $a_2$ in BBLG, and $b_1$ and $a_2$, as well as $b_2$ and $a_3$ in RTLG [Fig.~\ref{fig:lattice}(a) and (b)].
+~ We begin the discussion by deriving the effective two-band Hamiltonian for the QM in BBLG and RTLG.
+We construct a minimal model involving intralayer nearest-neighbor ($t$) and direct interlayer ($t_\perp$) hopping.
+Then, two out of four and six bands in BBLG and RTLG, respectively, closest to the zero energy feature quadratic and cubic band touching degeneracy at two inequivalent valleys at momenta $\pm \vec{K}$.
+Here, $\vec{K}=2\pi (1,\sqrt{3})/(3a)$ and $a$ is the lattice spacing.
+The remaining, split-off bands reside at higher energies $t_\perp \approx 200$ meV (roughly)~\cite{graphene:RMP}.
+The fermion operators that encompass all these degrees of freedom can be organized in spinors, given by

+Here $c_{sl}(\vec{q})$ is a fermion annihilation operator on sublattice $s=a,b$, layer $l=1,2$ (BBLG) or $l=1,2,3$ (RTLG), and with lattice momentum $\vec{q}$.
+The split-off bands dominantly reside on the pairs of overlapping sites, namely, $b_1$ and $a_2$ in BBLG [Fig.~\ref{fig:lattice}(a)], and $b_1$ and $a_2$, as well as $b_2$ and $a_3$ in RTLG [Fig.~\ref{fig:lattice}(b)].
 The gapless bands live on the remaining two set of sites in both systems.
 The direct hopping with amplitude $t_3$ between them gives rise to trigonal warping.
-It splits quadratic (cubic) touching point into four (three) Dirac points in a $C_3$ symmetric manner, thereby preserving local nodal topology near each valley.
-The effect of $D$-field is taken into account in terms of the on-site potential $V$, which appears with opposite signs on the top and bottom layers.
-In the middle layer of RTLG $V=0$.
+It splits the quadratic and cubic touching points into four and three Dirac points in a $C_3$ symmetric manner, respectively, thereby preserving local nodal topology near each valley.
+The effect of the displacement $D$ field is taken into account in terms of the on-site potential $V$.
+It appears with opposite signs on the top and bottom layers in BBLG and RTLG, while in the middle layer of RTLG $V=0$.